kNOw Violence in Childhood

 Despite the extent and seriousness of this global problem, relatively little is known about violence in childhood – about the underlying drivers, or the longer-term costs for children and for societies.
 Even worse, little is being done to prevent violence.

 The kNOw Violence in Childhood aims to fill this gap.
-This global learning initiative is based on the premise that a more comprehensive understanding of the causes and consequences of violence in childhood, and the means of prevention, & can help shift global attitudes and enable children and adults to lead more secure and peaceful lives.
+This global learning initiative is based on the premise that a more comprehensive understanding of the causes and consequences of violence in childhood, and the means of prevention, and can help shift global attitudes and enable children and adults to lead more secure and peaceful lives.

 The CJCP is, through the involvement of both the Executive and Research Directors, contributing to this important initiative.
 Patrick Burton is leading the Learning Group on Violence in Schools, while Lezanne Leoschut is authoring a paper on polyvictimization, for the same learning group.